Wynton Bernard

-Wynton Allen Bernard (born September 24, 1990) is an American professional baseball outfielder for the Leones de Yucatán of the Mexican League.
+Wynton Allen Bernard (born September 24, 1990) is an American professional baseball outfielder for El Águila de Veracruz of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies.

 Amateur career

 Bernard attended Rancho Bernardo High School in Poway, California.
 He received an athletic scholarship to attend Niagara University and play college baseball for the Niagara Purple Eagles.
 As a freshman, Bernard had a .293 batting average and led the team in stolen bases.
 He transferred to Riverside Community College after the season because his father had a stroke and he wanted to be closer to his family.
 Bernard's father died after his sophomore year, and he transferred back to Niagara for his junior year.
 For Niagara, Bernard compiled a .279 average and 72 stolen bases in 140 games from 2009 to 2012.

 Professional career

 San Diego Padres

 The San Diego Padres selected Bernard in the 35th round, with the 1,065th overall selection, of the 2012 Major League Baseball draft.
 He made his professional debut with the rookie–level Arizona League Padres, hitting .232 across 23 games.
 In 2013, Bernard split the season between the AZL Padres, Low–A Eugene Emeralds, Single–A Fort Wayne TinCaps, and High–A Lake Elsinore Storm.
 In 51 total games, he accumulated a .251/.325/.331 batting line with 1 home run, 16 RBI, and 10 stolen bases.
 On January 23, 2014, Bernard was released by the Padres organization.